pablodecm/phd_thesis/src/102_chapter_2.md

 As mentioned before, the first reconstruction stage encompasses the combination of detector traces in each sub-detector system to create higher level constructs.
-In the tracking detector, this amounts to associate the location estimate for the signals detected in all layers of the pixel and strip detector, referred to as  *hits*, to trajectories of charged particles, simply called *tracks*.
-This inverse measurement problem is tackled in CMS by using a combinatorial extension of the Kalman Filter algorithm [@Billoir:1990we; @Mankel:334615; @Chatrchyan:2014fea].
+In the tracking detector, this amounts to the association of location estimates for the signals detected in all layers of the pixel and strip detector, referred to as  *hits*, to trajectories of charged particles, simply called *tracks*.
+This inverse measurement problem is approached in CMS by using a combinatorial extension of the Kalman Filter algorithm [@Billoir:1990we; @Mankel:334615; @Chatrchyan:2014fea].
 In broad terms, the algorithm